Augustus Saint-Gaudens: Coinage

 Saint-Gaudens referred to his early relief portraits as "medallions" and took a great interest in the art of the coin: his $20 gold piece, the double eagle coin he designed for the US Mint, 1905–1907, though it was adapted for minting, is still considered one of the most beautiful American coins ever issued.

 Chosen by Theodore Roosevelt to redesign the coinage of the nation at the beginning of the 20th century, Saint-Gaudens produced an ultra high-relief $20 gold piece that was adapted into a flattened-down version by the United States Mint.
 The ultra high-relief coin took up to 11 strikes to bring up the details, and only 20 or so of these coins were minted in 1907.
 The Ultra High Reliefs did not stack properly and were deemed unfit for commerce.
 They are highly sought-after today; one sold in a 2005 auction for $2,990,000.
-The coin was then adapted into the High relief version, which, although requiring eight fewer strikes than the Ultra High Relief coins, was still deemed impractical for commerce.
+The coin was then adapted into the high-relief version, which, although requiring eight fewer strikes than the ultra high-relief coins, was still deemed impractical for commerce.
 12,317 of these were minted, and are currently among the most in-demand U.S. coins.
 The coin was finally modified to a normal-relief version, which was minted from 1907 to 1933.
-This design (an "ultra-high relief" $20) was successfully minted in 24 karat gold; 115,178 coins were produced.
-This coin was issued by the U.S. Mint in 2009.
+This design (an "ultra high-relief" $20) was successfully minted in 24 karat gold; 115,178 coins were produced.
+A surviving 1933 coin sold at auction in 2021 for $18.9 million.
+This coin's design was reissued by the U.S. Mint in 2009.